 Student Observing Support (SOS) Program

-- Following the release of proposal dispositions to principal investigators, a separate call for SOS proposals will be issued to those PIs who have been granted observing time.
+- For ALMA proposals: Following the release of proposal dispositions to principal investigators, a separate call for SOS proposals will be issued to those PIs who have been granted observing time.

-- SOS proposal Requesting Investigators cannot be students or postdocs, but can be any other investigator on the associated observing proposal who is also resident at the same institution as the student for which support is being requested.
+- Requesting Investigators for SOS proposals cannot be students or postdocs, but can be any other investigator working with the PI of the successful telescope proposal.
+The Requesting Investigator must be resident at the same institution as the student for whom support is being requested.

-- If the science conducted with the observing proposal will be part of the student's PhD dissertation, a "Plan of Dissertation Research" of no more than 1000 words must be submitted with SOS proposals.
-At a minimum the plan should contain a thesis time line and an estimate of the level of NRAO telescope resources needed.
+- If the science conducted with the observing proposal will be part of the student's PhD dissertation, the SOS proposal must include a "Plan of Dissertation Research" of no more than 1000 words.
+At a minimum the plan should contain a thesis timeline and an estimate of the NRAO telescope resources needed.
 The plan provides some assurance against a dissertation being impaired by an adverse review of a proposal when the full scope of the thesis is not seen.
 New thesis plans must be in pdf format.
 If the student is an undergraduate, or a graduate student who will not include the data in his or her thesis, then a brief description of the student's role in the planned research project must be submitted instead.

 - It is vitally important for the SOS proposal PI to include an up-to-date listing of their current and pending support with their SOS application.

-- Subject to a funding cap of $35,000 per year per investigator (a maximum of $3,000 of which can be used for miscellaneous expenses for computer hardware and/or student travel to domestic meetings to present results based on funded research), eligible expenses include:
+- Subject to a funding cap of $35,000 per year per investigator (a maximum of $3,000 for computer hardware and/or student travel), eligible expenses include:

 - Student travel to present results at a domestic scientific conference.
 Note that travel support requested through an SOS proposal cannot be used for travel expenses associated with data acquisition or reduction.
 Those receiving funding through the NRAO Student Observing Support Program remain eligible for the standard NRAO user support programs, including travel to the NRAO for observing and data reduction.